rossthomson89/rossthomson89.github.io/index.markdown

 layout: home
 title: Ross Thomson | Website Developer in Aberdeen, Scotland
 permalink: /
-description: I'm a full stack Web Developer from Aberdeen (Scotland, UK) specialising in all things front end.
+description: I'm a Website Developer from Aberdeen (Scotland, UK) specialising in all things front end.
 I build websites for a living and have worked in the creative industry for over 9 years.
 subtitle: Hi, I'm Ross!
 photoUrl: /assets/imgs/rossthomson-cropped.jpg
 photoAlt: Here's mi